Spring – Stage 2: GLEE

 Grades 5 – 8

-The Stage 2: GLEE Pop-Rock Show Choir is an explosive NEW Concert Program for our young performers Grades 5-8.
+The Stage 2: GLEE Pop-Rock Show Choir is an explosive Concert Program for our young performers in grades 5-8.
 Expanding beyond Theatre Ancaster’s musical theatre roots – GLEE offers performers the opportunity to take centre stage in a concert setting, singing some familiar and favourite pop hits!
-Participants will be taught intricate harmonies and fun, dynamic choreography and will gain endurance, versatility and confidence in themselves as they work as a team to perform at a high-calibre level.
-This new addition to our season picks up right after Junior Broadway ends and is a perfect compliment to help round out your young performer’s skill set.
-Stage 2 GLEE is sure to have you singing along and dancing in the aisles – it’s going to be a firecracker!
+Participants will be taught intricate harmonies and fun, dynamic choreography and will gain endurance, versatility, and confidence in themselves as they work as a team to perform at a high-calibre level.
+This program picks up right after Junior Broadway ends and is a perfect compliment to help round out your young performer’s skill set.
+Stage 2: GLEE is sure to have you singing along and dancing in the aisles – it’s going to be a firecracker!

 Fee: